...

 5. Maintaining Quality and Brand Consistency

-Entering new markets usually entails modifying your goods or services to fit local tastes.
+Entering new markets typically involves adapting your goods or services to meet local preferences.
 This should maintain your brand identity and quality requirements.

-A worldwide chain of restaurants entering India, for instance, may provide vegetarian or regional menu choices while maintaining the same degree of quality and customer experience as at its other sites.
+A worldwide chain of restaurants entering India, for instance, may offer vegetarian or regional menu options while maintaining the same level of quality and customer experience as at its other locations.

 Evolution of Business Models in India